Arch-ive/Seasoned-Recipes/content/recipe/main/Massaman Lamb Shanks/index.md

 - Cut up the onion into petals and potato into large chunks.
 Put them into a baking dish and add the stock, coconut milk, cinnamon stick, star anise and half of a can of the paste and mix all together.
 Press the lamb shanks in displacing the potato and onion so they're covered as much as the liquid will allow; coat with sauce and cover with a lid or foil.

->Put the tin of coconut milk under the tap to get it all out.
-The extra water will give more time to cook uncovered later.
+>Put the tin of coconut milk under the tap to get it all out; the extra water will give more time to cook uncovered later.
+Add enough to fill up the dish.

 {{< gallery >}}
   <img src="gallery/a1.jpg" class="grid-w33" />